More than a texture patch? (Part 5)

 The soundtrack of all games in the Gothic series was composed by Kai Rosenkranz, who should be a well-known name to many fans.
 For this purpose, he probably used DirectMusic Producer at that time, a software provided by Microsoft to create music tracks in DirectMusic format.

 This basic principle has been preserved until today, but people have more freedom and do not need these preparation steps in the same way.
 Therefore, no one bothers to click together a piece of music in DirectMusic Producer but uses Logic, Ableton, Cubase, Fruity Loops and what they are all called.
-So what do we do if we can't export our project in DirectMusic format?
+So what do we do to get our song into the DirectMusic format?

 One solution would be to create an instrument that can only play one note, and play it for as long as the piece lasts.
 As a sample you would use the piece of music exported as WAV.
 The problem with this is, that you would have to use complex, antiquated software to do this, which may not run properly and whose technology has been classified as obsolete by Microsoft for more than a decade ago.